darius-daniel/alx-low_level_programming/0x0D-preprocessor/README.md

 2-main.c - prints the name of the file it was compiled from

 3-function_like_macro.h - a functiin-like macro ABS(x) that computes the absolutr value of a number

+4-sum.h - a function-like macro that computes the sum of two numbers